Skip to main content

 Why are volunteer firefighters needed?

 Volunteer firefighters provide the community with fire protection, without the cost associated with a full time, fully paid fire department.
 There is a growing need for additional volunteer firefighters due to the steady growth in population in our community, and with the anticipated increase in the number of annual emergency calls.
 To insure the future of low cost fire service and proper staffing levels for fire suppression, the volunteer men and women who now serve with Junction CIty RFPD are asking you to become a VOLUNTEER.
-Not only are firefighters needed, but volunteers who are willing to serve as members in support roles, such as fund raising committees, public education and fire prevention, and computer data entry, are also needed.

 What is the first step to volunteering?